gbv/cocoda/README.md

   "color-primary-l": "40%"
 }
 ```
-In the background, HEX values will be converted to HSL for those properties that are defined in HSL format.
+Internally, HEX values will be converted to HSL for properties defined in the HSL format.

 ## Maintainers